Felting

 While based in the Midlands 2006-2014 I also facilitated felting therapeutic and creative sessions in a range of other COMMUNITY SETTINGS.

-Clients included: Libraries, Adult Day Care Settings, Home Educating Family Groups and also Disability and Mental Health Support Groups and Adult Crafts Groups
+Clients include: Libraries, Adult Day Care Settings, Home Educating Family Groups and also Disability and Mental Health Support Groups and Adult Crafts Groups

 Felted Portraits Y10 pupils